Early Years Education

 Building on the prime areas, children must also be supported in four specific areas:

 - Expressive Arts and Design.

-Staff receive training on the implementation of the Early Years Foundation Stage, both through attending external courses and during in-house training and supervision sessions.
-Using our knowledge of individual children, their level of development and their interests, practitioners plan activities and experiences to ensure that good or excellent progress is made by each child in reaching the early learning goals.
+Our team receive in-depth training on the implementation of the Early Years Foundation Stage, both through attending external courses and during in-house coaching and supervision sessions.
+Using our knowledge of individual children, their level of development and their interests, our highly-skilled practitioners plan activities and experiences to ensure that good or excellent progress is made by each child in reaching the early learning goals.